Al-RaoushBasel/Pong-Game/README.md

 **Relive the Retro Arcade Experience with Python**

 Step back in time to the golden age of arcade games with this minimalist version of Pong.
 Built using Python and the Pygame library, this game brings fast-paced action to your screen.
-Simple to play, tough to master—challenge your friends to see who rules the paddle!
+Simple to play, tough to master—challenge your friends or take on the AI to see who rules the paddle!

 ---

 ## 🚀 Features:

+- **Single-Player Mode**: Play against an AI opponent that automatically adjusts its paddle based on the ball's position.
-- **Two-Player Gameplay**: Face off against a friend in this local multiplayer game.
+- **Two-Player Gameplay**: Face off against a friend in local multiplayer mode.
 - **Smooth Motion**: The ball and paddles move fluidly for a responsive experience.
 - **Dynamic Difficulty**: The ball gets faster over time, ramping up the challenge.
 - **Score Tracking**: On-screen scoreboard to track your progress.